lncm/ideas/README.md

-# ideas
+# Ideas

-Ideas for things to be built on meetups.
+Ideas for the stuff to be built/done/researched on the monthly/bi-weekly Chiang Mai meetups.

+All ideas in Issues; one issue == one idea :).